 So what makes VB a great programming language?
-The answer is simply that VB provides more of the actual code for a programmer than any other non-visual programming language.
+The answer is simply that B provides more of the actual code for a programmer than any other non-visual programming language.

-If you've ever programmed in the older BASIC or other command line programming language, then you'll remember that the programmer had to write the code for the entire user interface.
-Todays windows, buttons, lists, and other application features such as menus were not built-in to the BASIC programming language.
+If you've ever programmed in the older BASIC or other command line programming language, then you'll remember that the programmer had to write the code for entire user interface.
+Todays windows, buttons, lists, and other application fear such as menus were not built-in to the BASIC programming language.
 Programmers had to create the code for these features on their own!

-As much as 80% of a programmer's time was spent writing code to create the user interface to his applications (the visual interface).
-To eliminate this huge drain on a programmer's time, Microsoft has provided Visual Basic with the built-in capability to create the user interface using nothing more than a mouse!
+As much as 80% of a programmer's time was spent writing code to create the er interface to his applications (the visual interface).
+To eliminate this huge drain in a programmer's time, Microsoft has provided Visual Basic with the built-in ca ability to create the user interface using nothing more than a mouse!

-This built-in interface creation capability has had the further benefit of standardizing on the user interface to Windows applications.
-Today, users can move from one Windows program to another and see the same basic interface tools to work with - allowing them to concentrate solely on the unique capabilities of the application.
+This built-in interface creation capability has had the further benefit of stand dizing on the user interface to Windows applications.
+Today, users can move fi m one Windows program to another and see the same basic interface tools to wor with allowing them to concentrate solely on the unique capabilities of the applicatio

-The bottom line is that you can create an entire application shell (the user interface) very quickly and then spend most of your time working on the features which differentiate you application from its competition.
+The bottom line is that you can create an entire application shell (the user in erface) very quickly and then spend most of your time working on the feature which differentiate you application from its competition.

-1.2.
-Very First Visual Basic Program
+1.2.Very First Visual Basic Program

-Visual Basic lets you build a complete and functional Windows application by dropping a bunch of controls on a form and writing some code that executes when something happens to those controls or to the form itself.
-For instance, you can write code that executes when a form loads or unloads or when the user resizes it.

-Likewise, you can write code that executes when the user clicks on a control or types while the control has the input focus.

-This programming paradigm is also known as event-driven programming because your application is made up of several event procedures executed in an order that's dependent on what happens at run time.
-The order of execution can't, in general, be foreseen when the program is under construction.
-This programming model contrasts with the procedural approach, which was dominant in the old days.
+Visual Basic lets you build a complete and functional Windows applica on by dropping a bunch of controls on a form and writing some code that execut when something happens to those controls or to the form itself.
+For instance, you c write code that executes when a form loads or unloads or when the user resizes it.
+L ewise, you can write code that executes when the user clicks on a control or types v ile the control has the input focus.
+This programming paradigm is also known as event-driven programming ecause your application is made up of several event procedures executed in an ord " that's dependent on what happens at run time.
+The order of execution can't, in get ral, be foreseen when the program is under construction.
+This programming model c ntrasts with the procedural approach, which was dominant in the old days.

-This section offers a quick review of the event-driven model and uses a sample application as a context for introducing Visual Basic's intrinsic controls, with their properties, methods, and events.
-This sample application, a very simple one, queries the user for the lengths of the two sides of a rectangle, evaluates its perimeter and area, and displays the results to the user.
-Like all lengthy code examples and programs illustrated in this book, this application is included on the companion CD.
+This section offers a quick review of the event-driven model and uses a sample application as a context for introducing Visual Basic's intrinsic controls, w h their properties, methods, and events.
+This sample application, a very simple one, queries the user for the lengths of the two sides of a rectangle, evaluates its perimer and area, and displays the results to the user.
+Like all lengthy code examples and pograms illustrated in this book, this application is included on the companion CD.

-1.3.
-The Form Object
+1.3.The Form Object

-After this long introductory description of properties, methods, and events that are common to most Visual Basic objects, it's time to see the particular features of all of them individually.
-The most important visible object is undoubtedly the Form object because you can't display any control without a parent Form.
-Conversely, you can write some moderately useful applications using only forms that have no controls on them.
-In this section, I'll show a number of examples that are centered on forms' singular features.
+After this long introductory description of properties, methods, and events introductory description of properties, methods, and events introductory description of properties, methods, and events introductory are an events into a see the particular features fall of them individually.
+The most important visible object is undoubtedly the For object because you can't display any control without a parent Form.
+Conversely, but can write some moderately useful applications using only forms that have no corrols on them.
+In this section, I'll show a number of examples that are centered or forms' singular features.